telekom-mms/sectpmctl/README.md

 We want to secure the Ubuntu 22.04 installation with LUKS and TPM2.
 Please read this README carefully before installation.

 We also assume a normal installation of Ubuntu 22.04 desktop with erasing the disk and using LVM and encryption.
 Otherwise an installation is possible but currently undocumented.
 A preseed installation is also possible but currently undocumented as well.
+Other Linux distribution can probably be supported as well in future releases.

 If you are not using the TPM + password option you should supply a BIOS start password.
 Without either a BIOS start password or
 TPM + password, the device would boot up to the login screen and someone could try to read out the memory or find a bug in the login